You’ve probably seen groundhogs in your yard and garden. And if you’re like most people, you may have wondered how to get rid of them.

 One of the most common natural groundhog repellents is Epsom salt.
 All you need to do is sprinkle some Epsom salt around the areas where you’ve seen the groundhogs.

-Sprinkle it at various corners in your yard, around the garden, and near groundhog burrows.
-They hate the taste of it, and eventually they’ll move on.
+Sprinkle it in various corners of your yard, around the garden, and near groundhog burrows.
+They hate the taste of it, and eventually, they will move on.

 2. Kitty Litter